Brightdoro304/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+The Software Development Life Cycle (SDLC) consists of several phases that guide the development of software systems.
+These phases ensure a structured approach to software creation, testing, and deployment.
+Here are the key phases:

+Planning: This is the initial phase where project goals, requirements, timelines, and resource allocation are defined.
+Feasibility studies are conducted to determine the technical and financial viability.

+Requirements Analysis: In this phase, detailed requirements for the software are gathered through discussions with stakeholders.
+It outlines what the software should do and how it should perform.

+Design: Based on the requirements, the software architecture and design are created.
+This includes creating system and software models, user interfaces, and data structures.

+Implementation (Coding/Development): The actual code for the software is written based on the design documents.
+Developers write and integrate the code to build the software.

+Testing: The developed software undergoes rigorous testing to identify and fix bugs, ensuring it meets the specified requirements and functions as intended.

+Deployment: Once tested, the software is deployed to a production environment where it becomes available to users.
+It may be rolled out in stages, especially for larger projects.

+Maintenance: After deployment, the software enters the maintenance phase, where updates, bug fixes, and improvements are made to keep it functional and up-to-date.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.